Fer-Jg/TownyAdvanced-Spanish/Placeholders.md

 - `%townyadvanced_player_location_town_postfix%` - Displays the town's postfix or blank.
 - `%townyadvanced_player_location_pvp%` - Displays (PVP) or blank, depending on pvp status of the location.
 - `%townyadvanced_player_location_plot_name%` - Displays a plot's name if it has one.
+- `%townyadvanced_player_location_plot_owner_name%` - Displays the name of the resident who owns the plot, or blank if no one personally owns it.

 #### Relational:
 - `%rel_townyadvanced_color%` - Applies the colour codes set in the config.yml's new papi_relational_formatting section, used in TAB and other plugins which can do Relational placeholders.